Keyboard shortcuts

 • Periodicity: All parameters vary by season, matching the strong seasonality of hydrological data.

-• Parsimony: The model order is selected per season using the AIC criterion (implemented in v0.1.1 via select_ar_order_aic).
-BIC and coefficient significance tests are recognized alternatives but are deferred.
+• Parsimony: The model order is selected per season using PACF significance testing (implemented via select_order_pacf).
+AIC and BIC are recognized alternatives but are not implemented.

 • Stationarity: Fitted models are validated to ensure the AR process does not diverge — the characteristic polynomial roots must lie outside the unit circle.